MrGiovanni/ModelsGenesis/competition/README.md

 ```

-## Pre-train nnU-Net from your own unlabeled dataset
+## Pre-train nnU-Net from your own dataset

 TBA